guillermofbriceno/Hazeron-Astronomer/README.md

 # Hazeron-Astronomer

-A fast star map reader for Shores of Hazeron.
+A fast CLI for reading Shores of Hazeron star maps.